Java Development Topics:

-Java software testing in practice requires often requires tools that monitor and can track errors and exceptions in a program and which can measure performance.
-In this section on Java software testing in practice, read about the latest Java software testing tools and discover strategies for testing efficiently and economically.
+Java testing frameworks often require tools that monitor and can track errors and exceptions in a program and which can measure performance.
+In this section on Java testing frameworks, read about the latest Java software testing tools and frameworks and discover strategies for testing efficiently and economically.

 -